jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_our_trip_to_cuba.md

   <h2>Sunday, March 12, 2000</h2>
   <p>
     That morning we traveled by bus (made in Brazil) through the countryside for about two hours to the Pinar del Rio area and the La Ermita Hotel, located in a beautiful, pristine setting overlooking a valley of Vinales, with mountains in the background.
 Accompanying us was Jesus Barreso Gutierrez, representing the Cuban Baseball Federation.
 He was very interesting and informative.
 For example, Jesus mentioned that El Duque (New York Yankees) was considered a "good, but definitely not great" pitcher by Cuban standards.
 Driving from Havana we noticed the lack of any transportation on the roads and the pervasive poverty.
 Still, the country has so much potential, if the political and economic systems would only change.
-During the trip we saw only a handful of cars and no gas stations -- only bikes and trucks hauling 15-to-20 workers, all standing up in the back, to the fields.
+During the trip we saw only a handful of cars and no gas stations &mdash; only bikes and trucks hauling 15-to-20 workers, all standing up in the back, to the fields.
 Some Cuban farmers have a quasi-incentive program to produce crops.
 Up to a certain amount, all crop production goes to the government.
 Any excess is kept by the farmer.
 There is no private property.
   </p>

   <p>
     We played a "practice game" in the local stadium against much younger players from the nearby town.
-Being Sunday, it seemed like most of the town came out to the game -- approximately 500 fans.
+Being Sunday, it seemed like most of the town came out to the game &mdash; approximately 500 fans.
 They weren't disappointed.
 Home Team 34, Americans/Canadians 2.
 The Cuban kids hit four home runs, one by their first baseman that would have cleared the Grand Canyon.
   </p>

   <p>